kmoppel/pgweasel/README.md

 * focus on CLI interactions - no html / json
 * more cloud-friendly - no deps, a single binary
 * zero config - not dependent on Postgres `log_line_prefix`
-* be more user-friendly - handle relative time inputs, auto-detect the latest log file location if not, subcommand short aliases
+* be more user-friendly - handle relative time inputs, auto-detect the latest log file location if not specified, subcommand aliases

 # Operating modes